 Native American Indigenous Church Ceremony

 First of all so there is NO confusion: NAIC NEVER EVER charges for Native American or Indigenous Traditional Ceremony and or for participating in ceremony.
 We never have, we never will.
-All NAIC and/ or NAtive American Indigenous Church ceremony is based on the gifts and teachings freely given by Mother Earth.
+All NAIC and/ or Native American Indigenous Church ceremony and practice of religious therapeutics is based on the gifts and teachings freely given by Mother Earth.
 NAIC ceremony is open and free to all NAIC- Priory of Saving Grace members without discrimination of any kind.

 From the beginning of time when people first walked, Great Spirit provided human beings with two indigenous spiritual ceremonial customs that honor the two earthly substances that sustain Human life, Air (Father Sky) – Prayer Pipe (Sacred Breath Casuse Ceremony) and Food (Mother Earth) – Sacrament (Peyote Ceremony).

 Partaking of these two sacred gifts, to our first parents, first supplied by the Great Spirit then they evolved into other ceremonial customs.
 These ceremonies from the beginning to the present manifested themselves from the promptings of ones’ heart.
 It has been discovered that the regular practicing of these ceremonies enhances the worshiper ability to walk in, Faith, Gratitude, Humility, Charity, Respect, Honor and Forgiveness.

 Practicing and living these ceremonies on a regular basis tend to enhance and assist one to live with honor and respect for all their relations that leads to a responsible and peaceful existence